-My trip to Georgia took place just last year, shortly before Lonely Planet caught on to the country’s appeals.
-I spent about fifteen days exploring Georgia, using Tbilisi as the home base for much of trip.
+My first trip to Georgia took place in 2017, shortly before Lonely Planet caught on to the country’s appeals.
+I spent about fifteen days exploring Georgia, using Tbilisi as the home base for much my stay.
 I didn’t do a lot of trip planning before I went, so I didn’t have high expectations or detailed plans.
-Instead, I spoke to local residents and other travelers, getting recommendations along the way, and managed to squeeze in visits to countless places that will be featured on my travel highlight reel for years to come.
+Instead, I spoke to local residents and other travelers, getting recommendations along the way, and managed to squeeze in day trips from Tbilisi to countless places that will be featured on my travel highlight reel for years to come.

-This is definitely one of the easiest Tbilisi day trips because there are frequent minibuses between the Didube bus station in Tbilisi and the historic center of Mtskheta, or you can fill a taxi with your friends (or potential new friends!) and make the same journey for about $2 USD per person.
+This is definitely one of the easiest day trips from Tbilisi because there are frequent minibuses between the Didube bus station in Tbilisi and the historic center of Mtskheta, or you can fill a taxi with your friends (or potential new friends!) and make the same journey for about $2 USD per person.

 I recommend starting your visit at the Jvari Monastery, which is located just across the river from town (hop a taxi for this part of the trip – it’s too far to walk and should cost less than $5 USD return).
 This UNESCO World Heritage Site has stunning views of the city and countryside below.
 From here, head back into the city center to the Svetitskhoveli Cathedral, an early medieval cathedral that is thought to be the burial site of the robe worn by Jesus during his crucifixion.

 You see, when Gori began to rebuild its destroyed buildings, locals thought that the buildings were made from cheap materials and shoddy techniques.
 Fearful that the new buildings could collapse at any time, locals took to walking in the middle of the road, rather than along the sidewalks.
 Almost one hundred years later this weird local quirk is still noticeable from the minute your marshrutka (minibus) turns onto Stalin Avenue.
 If you’ve arrived in your own vehicle make sure to pay close attention to pedestrians who may cross the road in front of your car at any moment.

 As you drive from Tbilisi to Gori, take note of your proximity to the disputed border with South Ossetia.
 At one point, about ten kilometers east of Gori, the border comes within five hundred meters of the roadway.
 One wrong turn and you could find yourself in occupied territory, and one minor act of aggression from the Russian troops and Georgia could find itself without a unified east-west highway.

 The entire community is well-signed in English, allowing you to understand the range of stone-carved buildings (including fortifications, wells, temples, gates, a wine cellar and a grand basilica at its upper summit).
-Your ticket includes entrance to the museum at gates; inside there is a collection of artifacts found at the site (and air-conditioning!).
+Your ticket to Uplistsikhe includes entrance to the museum at gates; inside there is a collection of artifacts found at the site (and air-conditioning!).
 The heat hits hard here, so pack lots of bottled water, sunscreen and a hat.

 When you’re down in the village of Stepantsminda in north-eastern Georgia, you can just barely see the silhouette of the Gergeti Trinity Church in the mountains off in the distance.
 From the village, it’s impossible to imagine the sight that will await you at the top of your three-hour hike up to the church… a sprawling, luscious green field, grazing cattle and the iconic fourteenth-century church just a short (and finally flat) stroll away.

-The advantage of the organized day tour is, of course, having a knowledgeable guide who can help you choose the best of the three trails to the church depending on your hiking style.
+The advantage of the organized day tour from Tbilisi is, of course, having a knowledgeable guide who can help you choose the best of the three trails to the church depending on your hiking style.
 There is a short trail that is very steep and rocky, a longer trail with more flat sections that intersects the busy road again and again, or an even longer trail that adds an hour to your travel time but makes the ascent much more gradually.

-Most Tbilisi day trips to Gergeti Trinity Church will stop for an hour at Ananuri, but it’s also possible to visit on your own.
+Most Tbilisi day trips to Gergeti Trinity Church will stop for an hour at Ananuri (including this popular day tour), but it’s also possible to visit on your own.
 You can hire a taxi from Tbilisi or Mtskheta, or you can try hopping on a marshrutka from Tbilisi to Kazbegi and getting off at Ananuri (however, your driver might ask to you to pay the full fare and you’ll have to flag down another bus at the side of the road to get home).